 Does Welltory show all correlations the algorithm finds?

 No. We only show statistically significant correlations with either Pearson or Spearman coefficient higher than 0.4.

 I don't receive research paper messages.
 What do I do?

 It can happen due to several reasons:

 You have a free version of Welltory, while this feature is only available in Welltory Pro.
-You can turn Pro on here.

 You don't have enough data sources connected.
 The more data you collect, the more correlations we can find and send you insights on.
 You can connect data sources in My Data (for iOS users) or Data (for Android users).

 You've just started collecting data.
 If you connected a data source only about a week ago, it'll take a couple of months for the algorithm to find correlations.

 In some cases, even if you've collected data for a few months, you might still not receive your personalized research paper.
 Don't worry — it probably just takes a little more time to find a statistically significant correlation based on your data.
 Connect more data sources: the more data you have, the better the chance to receive a research paper message.